-- ► The font must be a TrueType (.ttf), OpenType (.otf) or TrueType Collection (.ttc) font. - ► The font file must contain a GSUB table with supported lookups for the OpenType feature(s) to be used in the text (see below). - ► The font must be loaded with encoding=unicode or glyphid, or a Unicode CMap. - ► The readfeatures option of PDF load font() must not be set to false. - ► If the fallbackfonts option of PDF_load_font() was used, text in a single text run must not contain glyphs from the base font and a fallback font (or glyphs from different fallback fonts) at the same time.
+- ► The font must be a TrueType (\.ttf), OpenType (\.otf) or TrueType Collection (\.ttc) font - ► The font file must contain a GSUB table with the OpenType feature(s) to be used. - ► The font must be loaded with encoding=unicode or glyphid, or a Unicode CMap. - ► The readfeatures option of PDF load font() must not be set to false.